cromelex/pages-garden/content/technology/projects/colour epaper dashboard.md

 ![[./attachments/colour epaper dashboard-1434x1080.webp|The E1002 colour epaper displaying an Home Assistant dashboard.|800]]

 ## A wall dashboard that blends in
 My use case for this device is to use it as a display for a Home Assistant dashboard, showing relevant information at a glance, while integrating neatly with the existing decor.
-The size means it still fits inside an IKEA frame, if you prefer to wall-mount it more discreetly.
-It does not completely fill the frame, but if you use the frame's passepartout it will mask the difference.
+The size means it still fits inside an IKEA frame, if you prefer to wall-mount it more discreetly. ~~It does not completely fill the frame, but if you use the frame's passepartout it will mask the difference.~~ If you can align it properly, it can actually be made to fit perfectly, without gaps.
+In my case, I am using the mounting whole on the E1002, and then placed a bit of sponge on top of the unit, which holds it at the exact height.
+I have used the metal clips on the frame itself to provide additional hold on the sides, making sure it stays perfectly centered.

 ![[./attachments/colour epaper dashboard-2303x1080.webp|The Xiao 7.5" monochrome epaper on the left vs the E1002 colour epaper on the right.
 Both are shown inside a Ikea photo frame.|800]]